rogerlz/rampon_anchor/README.md

 version of Rampon.

- - If you are using the FYSETC PortableInputShaper or any other device wired to SPI1, you need to use the `fpis` version of Rampon.
+ - If you are using the FYSETC PortableInputShaper or any other device wired to SPI1 and CS to gpio13, you need to use the `fpis` version of Rampon.

+ - If you are using the Mellow Nozzle ADXL or any other device wired to SPI1 and CS to gpio9, you need to use the `mnadxl` version of Rampon.

 They are available as separate binaries.